 Basecamp is valuable to law firms for sharing files, discussing issues, and creating tasks.
 This platform will organize your information all into a single place even if you have remote workers.
 A motion for summary judgment provides a useful example of using Basecamp for task management.
 This task requires the following:

 - Notice of hearing

 - Proposed order

 - Certificate of service

-You can use Basecamp to create a to-do item for each item and assign it to a member of your law team.
-If questions arise related to the task the assigned team member can use the messaging features to keep relevant comments, share and attach files in one place or ask others on your law team.
+You can use Basecamp to create a to-do list for each item and assign it to a member of your law team.
+If questions arise related to the task, the assigned team member can use the messaging features to keep relevant comments, share and attach files in one place, or ask others on your law team.